Daihatsu Terios: Indonesia

 The Terios and Rush received their first facelift on 5 and 6 October 2010 respectively, both with new bumpers, new tail lights, and new front grille which similar to the facelifted J200 model earlier on 2008.
-Other updates are new rims, new center panel, new steering wheel, new shifting knob, new meter cluster with silver outer ring, and new fabric seat pattern.
+Other updates are new rims, new center panel, new steering wheel, new shifting knob (as installed on the F650 series Avanza and Xenia), new meter cluster with silver outer ring, and new fabric seat pattern.
 Safety features remains same with Terios still not equipped with it.
 The S grade of Rush was later replaced by TRD Sportivo grade on 29 August 2013.
-At the same time, the Terios received several updates such as over fender as standard for TX grade with front and rear bodykits, new spare tire cover design, new rims with 235/60 R16 tire (TX), and for the first time equipped with ABS and dual airbags alongside with 3rd row seatbelts.
+At the same time, the Terios received several updates such as over fender as standard for TX grade with front and rear bodykits, new spare tire cover design, new rims with 235/60 R16 tire (TX), and for the first time equipped with ABS and dual airbags along with 3rd row seatbelts.
 The 2013 update shifts the interior color previously from ivory into black.

 On 20 March 2015, both the Terios and Rush received their second facelift, consisted of projector headlamps with LED positioning lamps, LED tail lights, rear short-pole antenna, wider grille with a chrome lower bar, full-width air intake for the lower bumper, and blacked-out centre piece.
 The steering wheel was updated to the one used in F650 series Xenia/Avanza.
 The grade levels for Terios were renamed to X, X Extra, R and R Adventure.
 On 18 February 2016, the R Custom grade was added for the Terios, followed by TRD Sportivo Ultimo grade (with TRD suspension kits) for the Rush on 26 February.
 Three-row seating became standard on both TRD Sportivo grades.
-At The 25th Gaikindo Indonesia International Auto Show held in 2017, Daihatsu release a limited to 20 units of Terios with copper accents and 110 Edition badge as a part of celebrating 110 years of the brand alongside with other limited models (Xenia, Luxio, Sigra, Sirion).
+At The 25th Gaikindo Indonesia International Auto Show held in 2017, Daihatsu release a limited to 20 units of Terios with copper accents and 110 Edition badge as a part of celebrating 110 years of the brand along with other limited models (Xenia, Luxio, Sigra, Sirion).